t4t5/react-native-router/README.md

 - `titleStyle`: Apply a StyleSheet to the navigation bar titles.
 Useful for changing the font or text color.
 - `backButtonComponent`: By default, the navigation bar will display a simple "Back" text for the back button.
 To change this, you can specify your own backButton component (like in the Twitter app).
 - `rightCorner`: If you have the same occuring action buttons on the right side of your navigation bar (like the Twitter "Compose"-button), you can specify a component for that view.
 - `customAction`: A special callback prop for your action buttons (this can be handy for triggering a side menu for example).
-The action gets triggered from your custom `leftCorner` or `rightCorner` components by calling `this.props.action("someActionName")` from them.
+The action gets triggered from your custom `leftCorner` or `rightCorner` components by calling `this.props.customAction("someActionName")` from them.
+It is then picked up like this: `<Router customAction={this.doSomething} />`.

 The **`this.props.toRoute()`** callback prop takes one parameter (a JavaScript object) which can have the following keys:
 - `name`: The name of your route, which will be shown as the title of the navigation bar unless it is changed.